al0mie/BSTasks/readme.md

-This is a branch for the second task from BS Academy.<br>
+This is a branch for the third task from BS Academy.<br>
+Initial data to login as admin or usual user you can find in /database/seeds/UserTableSeeders.php<br>
 To install project:<br>
 1) run cmd and enter: composer install <br>
 2) enter your database credentials in /config/database.php <br>